xcart/xcart-docs/_pages/kb_en/modules/square.md

    You need to switch this API version to the version recommended on the Square addon settings page in your X-Cart store Admin area.
 To switch the API version, use the button **Change Version**.

    After properly setting the API version, scroll up the **Credentials** page.
-Here you will find your Application ID.
+Here you will find your Application ID and Access Token.
 Do not close the page just yet as you will need to copy some information from Square to your X-Cart store and back to complete the connection.

 ## Square Payments Addon Configuration